CesarChaMal/liveEventsSportyGroup/README.md

 - Mockito

 ### Included Test Classes
-- EventSchedulerServiceTest – Mocks RestTemplate and MessagePublisherService to verify score polling and Kafka publishing.
+- PollingSchedulerServiceTest – Mocks RestTemplate and MessagePublisherService to verify score polling and Kafka publishing.
 - MessagePublisherServiceTest – Verifies success and failure handling of Kafka message publication using CompletableFuture.
-- EventStatusControllerTest – Tests REST endpoint /events/status by mocking the EventSchedulerService.
+- EventStatusControllerTest – Tests REST endpoint /events/status by mocking the PollingSchedulerService.
 ```bash
 # Run all tests
 mvn test